mehull-26/differentiable-mesh-optimizer/CONTRIBUTING.md

 Contributors will be:

-- Listed in README.md acknowledgments
+- Listed in README.md acknowledgements
 - Credited in CHANGELOG.md
 - Mentioned in release notes